mbellman/cosmodrone/README.md

 ### TODO:

 ##### BACKGROUND
+* Create more cloud assets, including cirrus clouds
 * Dynamic cloud spawning and repopulation
-* Make sure clouds properly scale with tile size
-* Cloud shadows should be displaced with respect to the lighting angle
-* Create more cloud assets
 * Make sure code style is consistent across all files
-* (?)
-Have cloud shadows displace in the direction of the screen center for a mild 3D effect
+* See if group prerender methods in Background can be consolidated
 * (?)
 Add erosion to the heightmap generator

 ##### GAME